Valrhoman/nextjs-blog/posts/crash-course-com-sci-review.md

 ---
-title: "Crash Course Computer Science: A Comprehensive Overview for Beginners"
+title: "Discover the World of Computer Science with Crash Course"
 date: "2023-04-24"
 ---